TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 I am here, and so are you.
 And I guess we could wonder— wonder what to do.

 What code should I transmit today?
 And who is it for?
-Who is to say.
+Who is to say?

 Is it really [just](https://www.todepond.com/wikiblogarden/better-computing/just/) practice?
 And nothing more?